 Ready to take the next step in your estate planning?

 Trusts are a great tool to use in order to ensure exactly how assets owned will be managed in the future.
 This task will have a large impact on you and the lives of those around you.
 Make sure to have someone trustworthy to help in deciding which options are best for the specific situation and person.
 Jeddeloh & Snyder provides clients with experienced and trusted representation.

 Do you have questions about your estate?

 Estate planning is a complicated matter filled with questions and uncertainties.
 Our estate planning attorneys are here to help!
 Contact us for an initial consultation with one of our experienced and trusted attorneys.
-Our estate planning and trusts attorneys have the answers to your questions, and can help you plan a secure future for you and your family.
+State planning and trusts attorneys have the answers to your questions, and can help you plan a secure future for you and your family.
 Call us at any of our three convenient office locations or complete our consultation form and we will contact you.